CURING LIVE ROCK

 with their place and position.
 You are now

-ready to acquire your first specimens.
+ready to acquire your first fish and coral specimens.

 Remember any copper will kill all the good